konturno/konturno.github.io/sandbox/spiralito/README.md

 Work-in-progress

-* Read CSV data file from "-..-.." repo
+* Read CSV data files from "-..-.." repo
 * Translate
 * Draws a single line connecting the points
+* Once the file is loaded, the text is hacked into a suitable array of coordinate data and a single line is drawn.

 ## To Do / Wish List